Decoding the Web of Belief

 The first step in the process is to remove self-referencing entities.
 For instance, if the node "Elon Musk" is connected to itself, that connection is discarded.
 Self-references can be meaningful in some graphs.
 For example, in a protein regulation network, a protein that regulates itself (known as autoregulation) should be preserved.
 In our graph, however, self-references are removed because they do not provide additional insight.

 The second step is to define the “strength” of the relationship between entities.
 For example, if the entities "Russia" and "China" appear together in the graph, how closely are they related?
-To quantify this, we count all occurrences of each distinct node pair, treating the order of nodes as irrelevant (so "CIA" connected to "Osama Bin Laden" is counted the same as "Osama Bin Laden" connected to "CIA").
-This yields a raw numerical count that represents the relationship’s strength.
+To quantify this, we count all occurrences of each distinct node pair, treating the order of nodes as irrelevant (so "CIA" connected to "Osama Bin Laden" is treated identically to "Osama Bin Laden" connected to "CIA").
+This yields a raw count that represents the relationship’s strength.

 The third step is to normalize the edge strengths.
-Raw values like 40, 592, or 5,000,020 are difficult to interpret on their own, so we convert them to a scale between 0 and 1 using min-max normalization.
+Raw values like 40, 592, or 5,020 are difficult to interpret on their own, so we convert them to a scale between 0 and 1 using min-max normalization.
 This method rescales all values based on the minimum and maximum in the dataset, so the smallest value becomes 0, the largest becomes 1, and everything else is proportionally adjusted in between.
 This transformation makes the data more comparable and easier to reason about across the entire network.

 Visualization of the fourth step using a threshold of .40.
 All pairs less than this are dropped, and the node pairs on the right are renormalized again.